paritytech/polkadot/roadmap/implementers-guide/src/runtime/paras.md

   Onboarding,
   /// Para is a Parathread (on-demand parachain).
   Parathread,
-  /// Para is a Parachain.
+  /// Para is a lease holding Parachain.
   Parachain,
   /// Para is a Parathread (on-demand Parachain) which is upgrading to a lease holding Parachain.
   UpgradingParathread,